robinkwilson/robinkwilson.github.io/_pages/highfidelity.md

 <br />

-<h2>Griefer Detector or "The Loud App"</h2>
+<h2 id="loud-app-hifi">Griefer Detector or "The Loud App"</h2>

 <h3>Problem</h3>

-<p>Discover a way to detect and mitigate users exploiting hifi to disrupt our event experience for other users.</p>
+<p>Occasionally loud noises and other sounds from a user's microphone disrupts event experience.</p>

 <h3>Solution</h3>

+<p>Discover a way to detect and mitigate users exploiting the platform to disrupt our event experience for other users.</p>

 <p>Within one week, we were able to implement an app to pinpoint a user with an open mic or a mic that is louder than most other users for event cases.
 We successfully mitigated any issues.</p>